Programs and Information

 The CDSS hosted a webinar addressing the purpose, project components, beneficiaries, allowable services, application, and administrative requirements of the CalNEW project.
 We compiled the list of questions and their respective answers.
-Also, a recording of this webinar is now available by clicking on the webinar picture below and registering at GoToWebinar:

 The Refugee School Impact (RSI) Program provides funding for activities that lead to the effective integration and education of refugee children.
 State and state-alternative programs receive grants to support impacted school districts services for school-age refugees.
 Students between the ages of 5 and 18 participate in activities that include: